igorkll/syslbuild/README.md

 # syslbuild
-an assembly system for creating Linux distributions. it is focused on embedded distributions DOWNLOAD THE RELEASE, NOT THE REPOSITORY!
+an build system for creating Linux distributions. it is focused on embedded distributions DOWNLOAD THE RELEASE, NOT THE REPOSITORY!
 * the program requires root access because it mounts images
 * syslbuild allows you to automate the distribution build process, which is suitable for small custom distributions